Bronchology · Stent

 The Stening® Bronchial is manufactured in a wide range of diameters and lengths, allowing the most suitable size to be selected for each clinical case.

 All sizes are always available.
-For specific queries about instruments, bronchoscopes or introducers, please contact us at (+54) 11 4553-5070 or (+54) 11 4551-2333.
+For specific inquiries about instrumentation, bronchoscopes or introducers, contact us at (+54) 11 4553-5070 or (+54) 11 4551-2333.

-Insertion technique
+Introduction technique

-Retrograde implantation
+Retrograde implantation method

-3. Remove the tip.
+3. Remove the mouthpiece.

 5. Place the introducer inside the tracheoscope.

-Anterograde implantation
+Anterograde implantation method

 Extraction technique

-The proximal end of the stent may be inserted into the tracheoscope.
+The proximal end of the stent can be inserted into the tracheoscope.
 This maneuver protects the vocal cords during extraction.
-Other implantation and removal methods are possible depending on the operator's experience and preferences.
+Other implantation and removal methods are possible depending on the operator’s experience and preferences.

 Post-implantation care

-• Periodic check-ups according to medical criteria.
+• Periodic follow-up according to medical criteria.

 • Treat dental caries and maintain effective oral hygiene.